RenilSoni0653/week_1/readme.md

 ## Tasks

 - [x] Create home page
-- [x] create finance page
-- [x] Add some styles
+- [x] Add content
-- [x] add image
+- [x] add images both background and profile

 ## Leaning curve and challenges

-- point 1
-- point 1
+- First of all, it was bit difficult to adjust content in the page because there is not such huge data here but somehow I managed to arrange data and also I have set background image for better view rather than plain white background.

 ## Resources

-- resource 1
-- resources 1
+- W3Schools